hefestosjs/docs/README.md

 - `start` - starts the server in production environment.

 - `dev` - starts the server in development environment, monitoring the code and tailwind changes.

+- `ms` - starts the server in a development environment, monitoring only changes to the code.

 - `test` - starts the tests